comunica/Article-SSWS2020-AMF/content/evaluation.md

 Our combined BGP algorithm is slightly faster than the simple BGP algorithm.
 By using both the combined BGP-based and the triple-based algorithms, we can reduce evaluation times slightly further.

+MVS: L1, L3 and C3 Have to be mentioned.
+Why are they slower?
+Is it significant?
+What would be possible solutions?
+{:.todo}

 Based on these results, we can confirm that there is _no statistically significant difference_ between the evaluation times of the triple-based AMF algorithm, and not using AMF metadata at all (_p-value: 0.9318_).
 The simple and combined BGP algorithm are significantly faster than not using AMF metadata (_p-values: 0.0062, 0.0026_), which confirms [Hypothesis 1.1](#hypo-combine-1).